 We have a team of talented individuals who have a real passion for School Sports.
-These include School Sports leader Mr Steven Gray, and Miss T Cartwright/Mr Steven Gray Swimming coach and Scott Stewart Sensei who leads the majority of School Sports and Karate in School.
+These include School Sports leader Mr S Gray, and Miss K Steventon/Mr S Gray Swimming coach and Scott Stewart Sensei who leads the majority of School Sports and Karate in School.

 We have a number of initiatives in place to raise the profile of PE within school.
 These include: